ecoiahq/content-ops-starter/content/pages/index.md

       text: Let’s Bring Your Mission to Life
       color: text-dark
       type: TitleBlock
-    subtitle: 'Tell us a little about you, and let''s get started.'
+    subtitle: >-
+      Tell us a bit about your goals, and we’ll create a strategy to amplify your impact.
     text: >
       We’re here to help you amplify your mission, engage your audience, and create lasting impact.
 Whether you're a nonprofit, ethical brand, media